 Perfect Draft Series: Drafting 3rd in 12 Team PPR League

 For my first Perfect Draft article, I was very self-serving, using a standard 10 team league with ESPN ADP settings to help me in one of my personal drafts.
 With my second article, I wanted to do something a little different.
-Because Draft Analyzer, free with your 4for4 subscription can be tailored to any league format, I was able to easily create a new 12-team league with PPR settings.
+Because Draft Hero, free with your 4for4 subscription can be tailored to any league format, I was able to easily create a new 12-team league with PPR settings.
 I went with Yahoo scoring and 4for4’s default ADP rankings.

 PPR leagues are becoming more and more the norm, and they can change how you approach your early picks as well as how valuable some of the middle-tier RBs can be.
 Guys like Duke Johnson, Danny Woodhead, and Charles Sims all have extra value in PPR formats and can be consistent RB2 starters.